-As remuneration for its services for the Trust, the Trustee is entitled to receive a periodic charge and transaction fees out of the property of the Trust.
-The periodic fee, which accrues daily and is payable monthly in arrears on the last Business Day of each month, is based on the value of the property of the Trust on the last Business Day of the preceding month and is determined at the Valuation Point on each Dealing Day.
+The Trustee receives for its own account a periodic fee which will accrue daily and is payable monthly on the last Business Day in each calendar month in respect of that day and the period since the last Business Day in the preceding month and is payable within seven days after the last Business Day in each month.
+The fee is based on the value of the Trust and is determined at the Valuation Point on each Dealing Day.
 The fee is currently 0.0275% on first £50 million, 0.025% between £50 million and £100 million, 0.02% above £100 million (+ VAT) per annum of the value of the property of the Trust, subject to a minimum fee of £2,500 for the first year, £5,000 for the second year and £7,500 thereafter per annum (+ VAT).
+These rates can be varied from time to time in accordance with the COLL Sourcebook.